lee2sman/cui_spring2021/week5/README.md

 Week 1 (due March 10):

 - 1. Design Brief statement
-- 2. Notes from research and interview including your list of at least 6 questions.
+- 2. Crazy 8's drawings
-- 3. Pen/pencil/paper layout and wireframe sketches.
+- 3. Take one of your crazy 8's drawing and do a more detailed Pen/pencil/paper mockup layout
+- 4. Create a flowchart of your app showing the different screens
-- 4. Your digital prototypes (using Figma or your chosen software)
+- 4. Digital prototypes (using flowchart.cc or Figma or your chosen software)

 Week 2 (due Mar 17):

 - 1. Notes from your user usability testing of your prototype
-- 2. Your second refined version of your prototype
+- 2. Your second refined version of your prototype (digital mockup)
 - 3. Your programmed interface

 #### Resources